amshuman-kr/kannadada-bhakti/content/Provenance of Pronouns/Provenance of Pronouns.md

 Since such "targetting/objectification" semantics is not relevant in the other cases, there is no difference between the aggregating processes in Old and Modern Kannada.

-This investigation of the aggregating suffixes, `um` in Old Kannada and `ū` in Modern Kannada, not only shows that these aggregating suffixes are originally derived from the presentative pronominal root `um̐`/`ũ`, but also clarifies the variation in the aggregating processes between Old and Modern Kannada in the accusative case, the lack of such variation in the other cases.
+This investigation of the aggregating suffixes, `uṁ` in Old Kannada and `ū` in Modern Kannada, not only shows that these aggregating suffixes are originally derived from the presentative pronominal root `um̐`/`ũ`, but also clarifies the variation in the aggregating processes between Old and Modern Kannada in the accusative case, the lack of such variation in the other cases.
-This gives a glimpse of the depth of the semantics of the pronominal roots and the wide-ranging breadth of use Kannada has put them into.
+This gives a glimpse of the depth of the semantics of the pronominal roots and the wide-ranging breadth of use Dravidian languages have put them into.

 ### Indo-European Languages